X01XX/risc-v-memory-management-vf2/README.md

 Allocation and deallocation is fairly fast because it involves only popping or pushing the stack.

-The capacity of each stack-array, is configurable at instance creation.
+The capacity of each array-stack, is configurable at instance creation.

-Within the limit of the stack-array capacity of pstructs (which you set), allocated at the same time, an infinite number of allocations and deallocations are possible.
+Within the limit of the array-stack capacity of pstructs (which you set), allocated at the same time, an infinite number of allocations and deallocations are possible.

-Allocations, and deallocations, causes increasing disorder of the addresses on the stack, which has no effect on the utility, or speed, of the stack-array.
+Allocations, and deallocations, causes increasing disorder of the addresses on the stack, which has no effect on the utility, or speed, of the array-stack.

 The example uses a small linked list of pstructs containing information on elements.
 The element.S file can be copied and changed for any number of other pstructs.